vinceq-usgs/earthquake-dyfi-response/README.md

 3. cd to the repository root and run src/lib/pre-install to configure (this will create the target directories).
 It will ask for the following settings:
     - MOUNT PATH: URL for the response.php
     - SERVER SHORTNAME: Name of the server this is installed in
     - WRITE DIR: Data directory.
-For testing, you can use [THIS_REPOSITORY]/test/ata/.
+For testing, you can use [THIS_REPOSITORY]/test/data/.
 For installation, you probably want [data]/earthquake-dyfi-response
     - BACKEND SERVERS: Comma-delimited list of DYFI servers that will be accessing this data.
-The incoming entries will be copied to a separate directories each named 'incoming.[SERVER]'.
+The incoming entries will be copied to separate directories each named 'incoming.[SERVER]'.
     - TEST RESPONSE URL: Used for local testing only.

 5. On the DYFI backend servers, point the retrieval script to start receiving data from here: